openlawlibrary/pygls/README.md

 1. Open terminal, create and activate VE ([see how](https://docs.python.org/3/tutorial/venv.html))
 2. In the same terminal, navigate to project root directory and run `pip install .` command (be sure that VE is activated)
-3. In project's root in `.vscode/settings.json` set `python.pythonPath` to point to your VE's python executable

 ### Run tests